 The city of Kumasi features a three-pronged rental housing market structure.
 A small formal public, purpose-suited rental housing market sector co-exists with a large informal private sector and a tiny formal private rental housing market subset.
 In the formal or public sector rental housing sphere, the delivery and management of residential properties are orchestrated by the government through its institutions, whose employees are purported beneficiaries.
 In Kumasi, the provision is for the staff of the ministries, departments, the military, and other security agencies, as well as the education and health institutions, which include the city’s two universities, training colleges, government-assisted senior high schools, and the public.
 The terms and conditions in this market segment are established by the government and operationalized by the various pertinent institutions.
 The private formal rental housing market in the city is rather underdeveloped and only restricted to hotels and hostels, which offer accommodation for students, travellers, and other short-term accommodation seekers.
 The informal private rental housing market is a sector dominated by individual landlord-tenant transactions devoid of state regulations and provisions for rental housing in the country.
 Although the Rent Control Act, 1986 PNDCL 138, enacted to regulate and provide for related matters, is meant to protect the interests of both landlords and tenants, adherence to this legal provision is not complied with by operators in this sector.

-Housing unit as the commodity.
+5.2 Housing unit as the commodity

 The rental housing market in Kumasi is characterized by single-room accommodations as the basic unit, with variations in structural typology and location creating heterogeneity despite their shared utility as shelter.
 Rental options range from single rooms with shared facilities to more elaborate setups such as self-contained single rooms, "chamber and hall" units (one room plus a living space) with either shared or private amenities, and flats or apartments (2-3 rooms with a hall and self-contained facilities)—typically found in semi-detached or multi-storey buildings (Afrane & Asamoah, 2011).